References & Resources

 - Arao, B. and Clemens,K. (2003).
 From Safe Spaces to Brave Spaces: A New Way to Frame Dialogue Around Diversity and Social Justice.
 In L. Landreman (Ed.), The Art of Effective Facilitation: Reflections from social justice educators (pp. 135-150).
 Sterling, VA: Stylus Publishing, LLC.
 Accessed April 2019 at: https://sites.lsa.umich.edu/inclusive-teaching/wp-content/uploads/sites/355/2016/06/From-Safe-Spaces-to-Brave-Spaces.pdf

 - Tervalon, M. and Murray-Garcia, J. (May 1998).
 Cultural humility versus cultural competence: a critical distinction in defining physician training outcomes in multicultural education.
 Journal of Health Care for the Poor and Underserved.
 9:2.
 Pg.
-117-125.
-Retrieved from https://melanietervalon.com/wp-content/uploads/2013/08/CulturalHumility_Tervalon-and-Murray-Garcia-Article.pdf
+117-125. https://melanietervalon.com/wp-content/uploads/2013/08/CulturalHumility_Tervalon-and-Murray-Garcia-Article.pdf

-Examples of contextual territorial acknowledgements
+Contemporary examples of territorial acknowledgements

 - Royal Roads University: http://www.royalroads.ca/current-students/news/traditional-acknowledgment-and-introduction